aaronvanston/aaronvanston.tech/content/posts/5-ways-to-maximise-misery-with-css/most-impractical-phone-no-input.md

 hero: "./css-misery.png"
 ---

 James Formica and myself had the opportunity to talk at REA Groups first TKO (Technical Kick Off) event last year.
-We wanted to talk about CSS, but we didnt want it to be the usual: "This is what you're doing wrong" talk.
+We wanted to talk about CSS, but we didn't want it to be the usual: "This is what you're doing wrong" talk.
 We wanted to show you the pure pain and misery of CSS done wrong, then hopefully you will chose another path.

 **Watch here:** https://www.youtube.com/watch?v=Q7Tbgh-XShY&